apache/drill/_docs/configure-drill/securing-drill/091-configuring-drill-to-use-spnego-for-http-authentication.md

 No configuration is required for Safari.
 Safari automatically authenticates using SPNEGO when requested by the server.

 ###REST API
-You can use CURL commands to log in to SPNEGO, and use SPNEGO over REST.
+You can use CURL commands to authenticate using SPNEGO and access secure web resources over REST.

-Issue the following `curl` command to log in to SPNEGO, and save the authenticated session cookie to a file, such as `cookie.txt`, as shown:
+Issue the following `curl` command to log in using SPNEGO, and save the authenticated session cookie to a file, such as `cookie.txt`, as shown:

        curl -v --negotiate -c cookie.txt -u : http://<hostname>:8047/spnegoLogin